rancher/rke2-docs/docs/security/certificates.md

 ### Rotating Client and Server Certificates Manually

-To rotate client and server certificates manually, use the `rke2 certificate rotate` subcommand:
+To rotate client and server certificates manually, use the `rke2 certificate rotate` subcommand on each node where you wish to rotate certs:

 ```bash
 # Stop RKE2